PayPrecisePremium UK Salary Tools

 Direct answer

-Tax-Free Childcare can be lost if either partner’s expected adjusted net income goes above £100,000 for the relevant period.
+Tax-Free Childcare can be lost if either partner’s expected adjusted net income is over £100,000 for the current tax year.
 Unlike Child Benefit, this is not a gradual taper on this income test, which is why families often experience it as a cliff edge.

 Tested per parent: yesMain line: £100,000 ANIStyle of rule: cliff edge, not taper